Facts and Statistics

 By the Numbers: Critical Brain Tumor Statistics

-- There are nearly 700,000 people in the U.S. living with a primary brain and central nervous system tumor.
+- There are nearly 700,000 people in the U.S. living with a primary brain and central nervous system tumor, according to research from the National Brain Tumor Society.

-- This year, nearly 17,000 people will lose their battle with a primary malignant and central nervous system brain tumor.
+- This year, nearly 18,000 people will lose their battle with a primary malignant and central nervous system brain tumor in the U.S. with 10,000 of these deaths occurring in males, and 8,000 in females.

 - Survival after diagnosis with a primary brain tumor varies significantly by age, histology, molecular markers and tumor behavior.